Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-9r6ROgTQ_n4.md

 # [October 13th, 2020 Livestream](../2020-10-13.md)
 ## Q&A: Will you switch to using Unreal Engine 5?
 https://www.youtube.com/watch?v=9r6ROgTQ_n4
-This question was possibly duplicated with a more recent answer: [October 27th, 2020 Livestream Q&A: Talking about Engine Update, was that Unreal Engine 5?](./yt-unAf5J6OtDE.md) [https://www.youtube.com/watch?v=unAf5J6OtDE](https://www.youtube.com/watch?v=unAf5J6OtDE)
+This question was possibly duplicated with a more recent answer: [June 1st, 2021 Livestream Q&A: Does Unreal Engine 5 have enough features for you to consider upgrading in future?](./yt-ZvVALD7ZCOA.md) [https://www.youtube.com/watch?v=ZvVALD7ZCOA](https://www.youtube.com/watch?v=ZvVALD7ZCOA)

 ### Topics